 - 1/2 tsp ground cloves

-Cream butter, granulated sugar, and brown sugar together, until light and fluffy.
+With a standing mixer or hand mixer, cream the butter, granulated sugar, and brown sugar together until light and fluffy.

-Add in molasses and egg, and beat until well combined.
+Add in the molasses and the egg, and beat the dough until well combined.

 Chill dough for at least 1 hour.

-Roll dough into about 1 1/2" balls, and the roll in sugar.
-Place 2" apart on the baking sheet, and bake for 8-10 minutes, or until tops have cracked and the cookies are set.
+Roll dough into about 1 1/2" balls (about the size of a walnut), and roll in granulated sugar.
+Place each cookie about 2" apart on the baking sheet.

 Here are some other favorite Christmas cookie recipes: